-1. Try and plan for your temporary new holiday routine
+1. Plan for your routine

 2. Be honest with loved ones

 For many families, food is an expression of love – particularly on special occasions such as Christmas – so saying ‘No thanks’ to something they’ve spent hours preparing can be tricky.
 But it’s not impossible!
 Try saying, ‘Your Christmas cake/pie/pudding is always amazing, but please don’t be offended if I only have a small piece.
 I’m feeling so much happier since losing weight and I want to keep on feeling this good.’
 No family member could take offence at that!
-After all, if they love you, they'll want you to remain happy too.

 4. Be real, not perfect